junxit/us-congress-bills-113/metadata.md

 - 2013-02-13 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 422 - 0 (Roll no. 40). (text: CR 2/12/2013 H439-440)
 - 2013-02-13 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 422 - 0 (Roll no. 40).(text: CR 2/12/2013 H439-440)
 - 2013-02-14 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2013-04-23 — Committee on Energy and Natural Resources.
+Hearings held.
+Hearings printed: S.Hrg.
+113-24.
+- 2013-05-08 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2013-05-13 — Committee on Energy and Natural Resources.
+Reported by Senator Wyden without amendment.
+Without written report.
+- 2013-05-13 — Committee on Energy and Natural Resources.
+Reported by Senator Wyden without amendment.
+Without written report.
+- 2013-05-13 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 71.